 Again, our biggest his concern is when surgery and spinal injections are performed instead of 100% exhausting all alternative measures first whenever possible.

 Again, we are NOT talking about life-saving procedures and cases in which there’s no alternative to surgery or injections.

-NEXT TIME WE'LL TALK MUCH MORE ABOUT THIS AND WHAT OPTIONS FOR TREATMENT WE HAVE FOUND MOST HELPFUL...
+HERE WE TALK MUCH MORE ABOUT THIS AND WHAT OPTIONS FOR TREATMENT WE HAVE FOUND MOST HELPFUL...